A BluesWax Reprint

 chops that leave even the world’s toughest guitar audience

-was going to happen, so it was fun to watch.
-Tom was always one
+that was going to happen, so it was fun to watch.
+Tom was always

-of the most accomplished guitar players I’ve ever heard.
-He
+one of the most accomplished guitar players I’ve ever heard.

-can capture the spirit of Blues, Jazz, Rock ’n’ Roll,
+He can capture the spirit of Blues, Jazz, Rock ’n’

-in all of these styles, and leads his band with authority.
-His guitar
+songs in all of these styles, and leads his band with authority.

-tones and picking are sensually gorgeous.
-He dresses well and projects
+His guitar tones and picking are sensually gorgeous.
+He dresses

-a friendly vibe as he has fun creating his music onstage.
-His singing
+well and projects a friendly vibe as he has fun creating his music

 And then he calls me up to jam – anything less than my best